-As most longtime readers will know, I’m absolutely enthralled by my home state.
-Determined to avoid the pitfall of overlooking the place I grew up, I’ve taken it upon myself to experience the best things to do in Oregon.
+As most longtime readers will know, there are so many incredible things to do in Oregon that I’m absolutely enthralled by my home state.
+Determined to avoid the pitfall of overlooking the place I grew up, I’ve taken it upon myself to experience as many as possible.

 The diversity of landscapes make Oregon an easy place to love, so I thought it’d be fun to highlight some of the most epic places to visit in Oregon.
 I hope this inspires you to get outside too, please don’t hesitate to reach out with questions.
 I’m here to help!